niedag/chat-gpt-api/README.md

 # gpt-api-tester
-testing chat gpt api calling and DALL-E image generation
+- testing chat gpt api calling and DALL-E image generation
+- a template for function based integration

 For the Exception Catching for Talk To GPT Model completion["choices"]: the choices field contains an array of potential completions ranked by the model.